-The very first reason of why WordPress is the most used platform in the CMS world, it’s because this CMS loves user very much.
+The very first reason why WordPress is the most used platform in the CMS world, it’s because this CMS loves user very much.
 (An indeed user-friendly interface if compared to other platforms).
-WordPress doesn’t limit with the blogging options as it was considered in the beginning, this platform powers ~18 m websites and ~80m of blogs.
+WordPress doesn’t limit with the blogging options as it was considered in the beginning, this platform powers ~ 24m websites and ~ 40% of which are blogs.
 Reasons to use WordPress:

 - Effortless to understand the inner processes without coding knowledge;

 - Incredibly flexible (being a user without a technical background, you can create a website the way you want it to be and maintain it)

 - In-built SEO functions (like readable URLs and clean code)

 - Lots of free themes (+7k) and plugins (+55k) (also here are more plugins than any other CMS has to help you deal with SEO like a pro).

 - There are dozens of DIY alternative options which can save your time and money.

 In fact, WordPress with its universality suits well for both user categories – non-coders and developers.